Category Archives: Barron Cannon

 “I feel like hell,” Frankenstein said.

-“I thought you were dead and gone, and only left alive in the movies,” Barron said.
+“I thought you were dead and gone, and only alive in the movies,” Barron said.
 “The story is you killed yourself up on the North Pole after Victor died.
 That would have been a couple hundred years ago.”

 After being chased and pelted with rocks, flaming stave torches shoved into his face, shot at and thrown into chains, Frankenstein had sworn revenge against all mankind.
 They hated him so he would hate them.
 He had hated himself, as well, for a long time.